hopegardenuk/hopegarden.uk/content/english/blog/250213-local-place-for-nature.md

 draft: false
 ---

-As it says in the footer on the website, the Hope Garden is

-> Funded by [Local Places for Nature](https://www.heritagefund.org.uk/funding/local-places-nature), delivered by [National Lottery Heritage Fund](https://www.heritagefund.org.uk/) in partnership with the [Welsh Government](https://www.gov.wales/local-places-nature-programme)
+As it says in the footer on the website, the Hope Garden is “Funded by [Local Places for Nature](https://www.heritagefund.org.uk/funding/local-places-nature), delivered by [National Lottery Heritage Fund](https://www.heritagefund.org.uk/) in partnership with the [Welsh Government](https://www.gov.wales/local-places-nature-programme)“

-{{< figure src="https://res.cloudinary.com/hopegarden/image/upload/v1740228408/250222-canvas-shelter-tyres-phil-blackwood.jpg" alt="Canvas tent shelter" caption="Outdoor well-being workshop run by BlueGreenCymru" >}}

 And what we’re doing is to create that local place with low-cost materials, that local place being a canvas shelter with a storage unit for benches and to hang up coats.
 It‘s an *outdoor classroom*, a *workshop space*, a *social gathering out-of-the-rain* refuge for the allotmenteers.
 And all of these uses are focussed around learning about wildlife.

-{{< figure src="https://res.cloudinary.com/hopegarden/image/upload/v1726511010/240913-ysgol-cilgerran-yusef-intro.jpg" alt="School children gathered around ecologist" caption="Ysgol Cilgerran students gather around ecologist Yusef Samari at the Hope Gardne wildlife ID workshop" >}}
+{{< figure src="https://res.cloudinary.com/hopegarden/image/upload/v1740228408/250222-canvas-shelter-tyres-phil-blackwood.jpg" alt="Canvas tent shelter" caption="Outdoor well-being workshop run by BlueGreenCymru" >}}

 The school is running workshops aligned with the [Grassland Nature ID project](https://glaswelltirceredigion.cymru/grassland-nature-id/), and will hopefully use the space on a regular basis.
 They also helped *design* the space too, with a design workshop last year, and they‘ll be running the [IntMintMint Challenge](https://hopegarden.uk/blog/241023-mintopia/) too with the hex beds.

+{{< figure src="https://res.cloudinary.com/hopegarden/image/upload/v1726511010/240913-ysgol-cilgerran-yusef-intro.jpg" alt="School children gathered around ecologist" caption="Ysgol Cilgerran students gather around ecologist Yusef Samari at the Hope Gardne wildlife ID workshop" >}}

 {{< figure src="https://res.cloudinary.com/hopegarden/image/upload/v1740236074/250221-mint-hex-beds.jpg" alt="Hexagonal raised beds filled with compost and with dividers" caption="Mint Mint Hex Beds" >}}

 I would like to run forest garden workshops later in the year, to bring some money in to cover running costs of [Garden Wild Plants CIC](https://gardenwild.org.uk).

-We‘re very lucky to have Phil Blackwood from [BlueGreenCymru](https://www.bluegreencymru.com) building the canvas shelter; they run numerous well-being outdoor workshops, so are ideally positioned to know what is required from the space.
+#We‘re very lucky to have Phil Blackwood from [BlueGreenCymru](https://www.bluegreencymru.com) building the canvas shelter; they run numerous well-being outdoor workshops, so are ideally positioned to know what is required from the space.

 The plan is to have plans under the [toolkit](https://hopegarden.uk/toolkit/) section, so that the low-cost canvas shelter and pallet storage unit can be easily built by other community groups.